Difference Between Cover Letter and Letter of Interest

 Cover Letter vs Letter of Interest

 The difference between a cover letter and a letter of interest is that a cover letter is used for a job application.
 On the other hand, a letter of interest is used to express interest in joining a company or institution.
-A cover letter is generally written for a specific job, while a letter of interest is to showcase the interest of an applicant without mentioning any specific job.
+A cover letter is written for a specific job, while a letter of interest showcases an applicant’s interest without mentioning any specific job.

 Cover Letter vs Letter of Interest

-A cover letter is a kind of formal letter, and it addresses a specific job.
+A cover letter is a kind of formal letter that addresses a specific job.
 A cover letter contains the resume of the applicant and the experience of the job seeker in that particular field.

 The job seeker must highlight the skills and must have to explain the position for which he is applying.
 In a cover letter, you have to put your professional details.

-When a company is not actively looking for employees, you need to show your interest by writing a letter of interest to the particular company.
+When a company is not actively looking for employees, you need to show interest by writing a letter of interest to the company.

 The letter of interest is particularly focused on the deep interest in the company.
 It is a kind of document to showcase the interest in working in a company without focusing on any specific job vacancy.